mskcc/RNAseqDB/README.md

 If a sample has more than 2 FASTQ files or has multiple replicates, user should provide a file named SampleSheet.csv under the same directory of the sample FASTQ files.
 The file SampleSheet.csv should be CSV format and include at least two columns: 'SampleID' and 'Lane'.

+Below is the content of an example SampleSheet.csv file.
+It is the simplest sample sheet file allowed, as it contains only two necessary columns.
+With it, the program will look for all FASTQ files matching name prefix '130723_7001407_0116_AC2AEVACXX' and with lane number<=8 (each lane is regarded a replicate).
+    SampleID,Lane
+    130723_7001407_0116_AC2AEVACXX,8

 In the script file [pipeline.pl](https://github.com/mskcc/RNAseqDB/blob/master/pipeline.pl), an arugment '-m | --merge-replicates' is provided to allow user either to merge all replicates of each sample in the analysis (if '-m' is specified) or analyze each replicate separately.

 The following is an example command to merge all replicates of each sample under directory ~/data/RNA-seq/,